faizan-az02/dsa_problems/README.md

 A pair (i, j) is fair if:<br>
 0 <= i < j < n, and<br>
 lower <= nums[i] + nums[j] <= upper

+Problem 19:<br>
+You are given an integer n.<br>
+We need to group the numbers from 1 to n according to the sum of its digits.
+For example, the numbers 14 and 5 belong to the same group, whereas 13 and 3 belong to different groups.<br>
+Return the number of groups that have the largest size, i.e. the maximum number of elements.